Evaluating Your MBA Candidacy from the AdCom’s Perspective

 Every year, we hear of MBA admissions offers going to Olympic athletes, NASA scientists, and former White House aides.
 While these profiles grab the headlines, they can discourage candidates without a flashy personal or professional story.
 Business school applicants can’t help but fret over what their target MBA programs want to see in a candidate.
 In truth, the admissions committee focuses on four specific areas when evaluating your MBA candidacy.

-Work Experience and Professional Goals
+One: Work Experience and Professional Goals

-Have you worked within flat organizational structures, where you’ve had the same title for years?
+Have you worked within flat organizational structures where you’ve had the same title for years?
 You can still differentiate yourself by highlighting substantial professional growth and quantifiable achievements.
-Or, by showing examples when you embraced new challenges and took advantage of learning opportunities.
+Or by showing examples when you embraced new challenges and took advantage of learning opportunities.

 Whether your pre-MBA experience is at Goldman Sachs or your family’s business, the admissions team will look for steady progression.

-Business school is the ideal place to refine your career goals through the study of new disciplines, discussions with students and professors, and the pursuit of entrepreneurial projects.
+Business school is the ideal place to refine your career goals by studying new disciplines, having discussions with students and professors, and pursuing entrepreneurial projects.
 That said, you do have to make some choices and explain your areas of interest to get admitted.

 Make sure to include a definite role you envision for yourself in the future.
-Explain the kind of impact you want to have in the business world and on society.
+Explain the impact you want to have in the business world and society.
 Successful essays won’t include the statement, “I look forward to figuring out my future career path in business school.”

 Finally, remember to convey realistic post-MBA career goals.
 Consider the application process from the school’s perspective.
-MBA programs want to launch graduates who will go on to become successful in their careers.
+MBA programs want to launch graduates who will become successful in their careers.
 Grads also serve as vibrant members of the alumni community.
 Don’t forget to sell them on your employability.
 The admissions team should feel confident you’ll find a great job quickly upon graduating.

 Define the leadership challenges you faced, not the management ones.
 Collecting impressive titles does not make someone a great leader.
 However, helping a team overcome significant challenges does.

-Creativity and Intellectual Aptitude
+Three: Creativity and Intellectual Aptitude

 When some Type-A personalities see the word creativity in this context, they freak out and assume we’re talking about something artistic.
-Really, we’re referring to expressing creativity by showing when you have solved problems at work or in your volunteer activities by thinking outside of the proverbial box.
+But we’re referring to expressing creativity by showing when you have solved problems at work or in your volunteer activities by thinking outside of the proverbial box.

 Some business schools use creative MBA essay prompts.
 Think Duke Fuqua’s 25 Random Things About Yourself.
 Or the cover letter and video statement at MIT Sloan School of Management.
 When evaluating your MBA candidacy, admissions teams will look for evidence in responses that show you have a unique perspective that will add something new to the classroom.
-So, think beyond your obvious achievements.
+So, think beyond your apparent achievements.
 You can differentiate yourself by highlighting the most compelling, memorable stories and experiences.

 Intellectual aptitude, meanwhile, will be judged based on your submitted GMAT or GRE scores as well as your undergraduate GPA and major.
 A solid 3.2 overall GPA from an Economics or Chemistry major will weigh more heavily than a 3.8 GPA in the Arts or Humanities.

-However, admissions committees actively seek a diverse class that includes those so-called “poets of b-school.”
-That’s where a strong GMAT score, or taking additional college-level math courses that prove you can handle the academic rigors of the program, comes in.
+However, admissions committees actively seek a diverse class that includes those so-called “poets of B-school.”
+That’s where a strong GMAT score or taking additional college-level math courses that prove you can handle the academic rigors of the program comes in.

-Interpersonal Skills and Fit
+Four: Interpersonal Skills and Fit

 At some schools, fit and knowledge of the program matter as much as concrete qualifications when evaluating your MBA candidacy.
 Of course, you still need to have those qualifications.
-But without a full understanding of the many terrific facets of the school, you could find yourself on the rejected applicant pile.
+But without a complete understanding of the many terrific facets of the school, you could find yourself on the rejected applicant pile.